 Anyone who wishes to file a formal complaint on their assessment must apply for assessment review with the Board of Assessment Review (BOAR) Between May 1, 2021, and May 25, 2021.
 Completed applications (RP-524) should be submitted to the Assessor’s Office on or before this date with your supporting documentation.

 If you have a concern, the earlier you meet with the assessor the easier it is to make modifications.

 The Assessor can review your property and make modifications, if necessary, prior to May 1st each year.
 After May 1st, you must file a grievance.
-You may appear in person, by appointment, and present additional documentation to the BOAR to support your opinion of the property value.
+You may appear in person, and present additional documentation to the BOAR to support your opinion of the property value.